adolenc/cl-neovim/README.md

 -----
 This is a [Neovim](http://neovim.io/) client library, which could eventually be used to write neovim plugins with Common Lisp.

-A lot of people already implemented support for [various different languages](https://github.com/neovim/neovim/wiki/Related-projects#api-clients), but as far as I know this is the first attempt at adding support for Common Lisp.
+A lot of people already implemented libraries for writing neovim plugins in [various different languages](https://github.com/neovim/neovim/wiki/Related-projects#api-clients), but as far as I know this is the first attempt at adding support for Common Lisp.

 Currently the only thing that even remotely works is one-way communication with neovim client via TCP socket.

 Installation
 -----------
-Currently the simplest way to install the package is to use [quicklisp](https://www.quicklisp.org/).
+Right now the simplest way to install the package is to use [quicklisp](https://www.quicklisp.org/).
 First clone this repository into your `quicklisp/local-projects` folder:

     cd ~/quicklisp/local-projects/ && git clone https://github.com/adolenc/cl-neovim

-After this, run neovim and make sure it listens to proper address:
+After this, run neovim and make sure it listens to the right address:

     NVIM_LISTEN_ADDRESS=127.0.0.1:7777 nvim

-The only package `cl-neovim` depends on and quicklisp is not in quicklisp's repository (and really needs to be up-to-date) is [cl-messagepack](https://github.com/mbrezu/cl-messagepack), so make sure you clone that into `local-projects` as well.
+The only package `cl-neovim` depends on and is not up-to-date in quicklisp's repository is [cl-messagepack](https://github.com/mbrezu/cl-messagepack), so make sure you clone that into `local-projects` as well.
 After that, run the repo and eval:

     (ql:quickload 'cl-neovim)
     (nvim:command "echo 'Hello from common lisp!'")